shanecelis/bevy_minibuffer/README.md

 <img align="right" src="https://github.com/user-attachments/assets/d7e1ec10-787b-4ce1-98c0-63960df4e435"/>
 Acts are systems.
 Any system will do.

-NOTE: We add `Builtin` acts here only because there would be no way to run an act otherwise without a key binding.
+NOTE: We add `BasicActs` acts here only because there would be no way to run an act otherwise without a key binding.

 ```rust ignore